Eight

 Cloud border

-When I was a little kid, I spent a lot of time grounded, stuck in my bedroom.
-I used to stare out my window and look at the clouds and feel safe, at peace, home in a way I didn't really feel with my actual home.
-At the time, I called this feeling "normal" - the way I assumed other kids felt about their lives, the way I assumed I was supposed to feel if I, too, were capable of being normal, the way that I could only feel when looking at a cloudy sky.
+Ever since I was young, I have stared at the clouds.
+I've always found that they stir up this complicated feeling deep in my heart - a strange mixture of longing, solace, catharsis, awe.
+Home.
+When I was a kid, I called this feeling "normal" - the way I assumed other kids felt about their lives, the way I assumed I was supposed to feel if I, too, were capable of being normal, the way I could only really feel when I stood underneath a cloudy sky.

-Clouds also do this thing where they hold a lot without looking heavy.
-They carry storms, electricity, rain, silence.
-From far away they seem almost decorative.
+Clouds are also pressure systems.
+They hold so much, but they never look heavy.
+They carry storms, electricity, rain, hail.
+From far away they seem carefree, almost decorative.
 They don't broadcast intensity, but it's always there, layered and compressed.
 Quiet, but not empty.

-My mind always feels so -vast-, like my body's too small to contain it, and it felt right to think of myself as a cloud, and it was a good metaphor for a while until it was just... intrinsically tied to who I am.
-Maybe it was always tied to who I am, and I only now just recognized it.
-Either way, this is home.
+My mind always feels so -vast-, like my body's just too small to contain it and everything I'm feeling, and it felt right to think of myself as a cloud, eternally drifting in the sky, in a constant process of dissolving and reforming.
+And it was a good metaphor for a while until eventually it was just... intrinsically tied to who I am.
+This is home.

 Looking at pictures of clouds is never the same as looking at the real thing, but here are some of my favorite I've taken anyway: